bbartley/pySBOL/README.md

     # write to file
     doc.write('valid04_dna_component_annotation.xml')

-Note: if you try to <code>import sbol</code> and the interpreter crashes with an error like "Py_GetThreadedState...", you're probably using the wrong Python version.
-There are downloads available for Python 2.5, 2.6, and 2.7.
+Note: if you try to <code>import sbol</code> and the interpreter crashes with an error like "Py_GetThreadedState...", you're probably using the wrong Python version. libSBOLpy currently works with Python 2.6 and 2.7.

 You can also access the low-level wrapper directly: